 The program in Quantitative and Analytical Political Science (QAPS) is designed for students who wish to deepen their understanding of quantitative and analytical methods to study key questions in political science.

 - MAT 175 (or its equivalent EGR 192, MAT 201, MAT 203)

 In addition to the prerequisite, students must complete four courses among those listed below along with six other departmental courses.
 Of the following six courses, students must take four with at least one being in Quantitative Analysis as well as at least one from the Game Theory and Applications category.

 Game Theory and Applications: POL 347, 349, 352

-Senior Thesis.
 While a student in the program must write a thesis on a topic related to the student's primary field, the thesis must also incorporate quantitative and/or analytics methods at a level similar or superior to the material covered in the program requirements.
 The student should meet with the QAPS adviser during the fall semester of senior year to confirm the suitability of their thesis research design.
 On or before the thesis draft deadline, the appropriate content of the thesis must be certified by the QAPS adviser.

-Senior Year.
 During the senior year, each student writes a thesis.
 The senior thesis normally is written on a topic within a student's primary field.

 Senior Thesis Poster Session

-Effective with the Class of 2018, seniors will be required to prepare and present a professional poster describing their senior thesis research in lieu of taking a senior comprehensive exam.
+Seniors are required to prepare and present a professional poster describing their senior thesis research in lieu of taking a senior comprehensive exam.